 The 3 levels of consciousness have been common knowledge for a long time.
 However, it is only relatively recently that people have started to look into the connection between spirituality and consciousness.
-I am writing this article to look at my views and hopefully give you a little bit of information.
+I am writing this article to look at my views and hopefully give you some information.

 Many people have different views on this.
-Some believe that there are the “common” 3 levels of Consciousness that include Subconscious and Unconscious, while others believe there to be a ‘Superconscious’ (This will be another article!).
+Some believe there are the “common” 3 levels of Consciousness, which include the Subconscious and Unconscious, while others believe there to be a ‘Superconscious’ (This will be another article!).

-In this article I am going to take a brief look at what each of these mean to me and how they relate to spirituality.
-I am not a scientist, so if you want more technical explanations, you may need to look elsewhere.
-Although I do have an interest in it, so I will do my best!
-All definitions in Italics in this article are taken from Dictionary.com
+In this article, I will briefly examine what each of these means to me and how they relate to spirituality.
+I am not a scientist, so you may need to look elsewhere if you want more technical explanations.
+Although I am interested in it, I will do my best!

 This is also referred to as the ego.
-This is the controlled part of our brain where our thoughts are, and all things we are aware of.
-The conscious part of the mind takes up around 10% occupancy within the mind space.
+This is the controlled part of our brain where our thoughts are and all things we are aware of.
+The conscious part of the mind takes up around 10% of occupancy within the mind space.

-That is a very simple statement that seems very easy to understand and makes it seem like there may be no point in continuing, however, it is only simple until you look into what each one of the nouns mean:
+That is a very simple statement that seems very easy to understand and makes it seem like there may be no point in continuing.
+However, it is only simple until you look into what each one of the nouns means:

-You can go through several pages on a dictionary website and get almost nowhere on what the word conscious means: Aware, having knowledge, acquaintance of facts etc…
+You can go through several pages on a dictionary website and get almost nowhere on what the word conscious means: Aware, having knowledge, an acquaintance of facts, etc…

 What is consciousness?

-- Awareness?
-Well, we are back to having knowledge and acquaintance of facts again… Lets try another:
+- Awareness – Well, we are back to “having knowledge and acquaintance with facts” again… Let’s try another:

 - Existence – the state or fact of existing; being.